Hibaber/Todolist/README.md

 **Techonolgies used:**

-Created with React App, CSS, Ant Design Icons, UUID
+Created with React App, CSS, UUID

 **App run:**